TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ransom.md

 <br />

 Login Successful!!
-Once inside, we see two files, the user.txt and a compressed file that looks quite good, so we bring it to our machine to see it more closely.
+Once inside, we see `two files`, the user.txt and a `compressed file` that looks quite good, so we bring it to our machine to see it more closely.

 <br />